 Each Hogwarts house has a distinct set of characteristics that it values, along with an interesting historical background.
 This series of articles features fashion inspired by each of the four Hogwarts houses.
-After the great response to the Hufflepuff article, I'm continuing the series with the house I've known I would belong to since I was 10 years old, Ravenclaw.
+Today I’m continuing the series with the house I’ve known I would belong to since I was 10 years old, Ravenclaw.
 (If you’re not a Ravenclaw, see our articles on Gryffindor fashion, Slytherin fashion, and Hufflepuff fashion.)

 Ravenclaw History and Facts